Brexit talks on Irish border to begin

 - A special arrangement for Northern Ireland which could involve technology or unique customs arrangements

-- A 'backstop' which could mean Northern Ireland or the UK as whole continuing to follow many EU rules.
+- A so-called backstop which could mean Northern Ireland or the UK as whole continuing to follow many EU rules

-In February the EU proposed a backstop which would mean Northern Ireland staying in the customs union or single market if there is no other way to maintain a soft border.
+In February, the EU proposed the backstop which would mean Northern Ireland staying in the customs union or single market if there is no other way to maintain a soft border.

-On Sunday the Brexit Secretary David Davis said the UK will agree to a 'backstop' but not the one which has been proposed by the EU.
+On Sunday, Brexit Secretary David Davis said the UK would agree to a backstop, but not the one which has been proposed by the EU.

 Speaking in Brussels last week, the EU's chief negotiator, Michel Barnier, said a text for the backstop would be worked on in the weeks ahead.